 Paul Rand

 We’ve been working exclusively with brands for over 15 years and have met many people who decided to create their own visual identity.
 Most of the time, these people come to us later, after struggling to finish the process or spending too much time without reaching the results they wanted.
 In this article, we’ll propose some points for reflection.
-With care and listening, we want to help you understand if this path makes sense for you and, most importantly, for your company.
+We want to help you understand if this path makes sense for you and, most importantly, for your company.

 1 – Is there a method?

 Maybe you like design, have helped close friends with visual identities, or enjoy playing around with colors and shapes.
 That’s great!
 Having an affinity for the visual world is a wonderful start.
 But when it comes time to take care of your own company’s brand, it’s worth taking a moment to ask yourself: “Is there a method behind all this?”
 It’s common to be enchanted by what you see on Pinterest or Instagram: fully formed, well-executed brands that seem to have appeared out of thin air.
 But what’s often hidden in those posts is the journey behind them.
-Every charming visual identity has a long process supporting it, full of listening, research, and careful choices.
+A long process that involves research and methodology, and is also related to experience and specific expertise.
 And perhaps the most important thing: this process doesn’t start with searching for inspiration, but with gathering information.

 Creating a visual identity begins with a deep understanding of the company’s plans.
 This is usually done through focused questions, interviews, or a thorough dive into the company’s objectives and essence.
 After that, each design professional has their own methods and tools to organize the path between strategy and visuals, until the brand takes shape in a coherent and meaningful way.
 If you’re thinking about creating your own brand, reflect: can you visualize this step-by-step process from beginning to end?
-If the answer is no, that’s okay.
-Recognizing this is an act of care for your company.
-After all, starting without a process can turn what should be a creative and enjoyable moment into something confusing and exhausting.
+If the answer is no, it means you don’t see the path you’re going to take.
+That’s why starting without a defined process can turn what was supposed to be a creative and enjoyable moment into something confusing and exhausting.

 + Also read – How Does a Visual Identity Come to Life?
 Our Step-by-Step Methodology